jerk1022/looker_content_cleanup_automation/README.md

 2. Run both queries to get data for unused content and deleted content.
 3. Soft delete unused content
 4. Permanently delete content in Trash folder
-5. Send two emails containining the soft deleted and permanently deleted content in JSON format.
+5. Send two emails containining the soft deleted and permanently deleted content in CSV format.
+   1. Delivery format can be updated on [line 185 of main.py](../looker_content_cleanup_automation/main.py#L185) to any of the [accepted formats](https://developers.looker.com/api/explorer/4.0/methods/ScheduledPlan/scheduled_plan_run_once).

-To avoid accidental deletions while settup up the automation, it's currently in dry run / safe mode.
+The script is currently in dry run / safe mode to avoid accidental content deletions while setting up this automation.
 This means the soft delete and hard delete functions are commented out in `main.py` (`soft_delete_dashboard`, `soft_delete_look`, `hard_delete_dashboard`, `hard_delete_look`).

 Before running the script, in `main.py` search `todo` to: